STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 }

 In STM32, peripheral registers are memory-mapped.
 You read/write bits to configure hardware or check status flags.
 CMSIS gives you typed structs (e.g., GPIOA, USART2, RCC) so you can do clean and safe bit operations.
-Note that in the previous example we have used the pure C binary specifier 0bxx… however for embedded it is typically better to use hex as 0b can be compiler and implementaiton specific.
+Note that in the previous example we have used the pure C binary specifier 0bxx… however for embedded it is typically better to use hex as 0b can be compiler and implementaiton specific (brought in in C23).
+For hex representation 0x is used at the beginning and u at the end to denote unsigned, so a unsigned int 3 in hex is 0x3u.

-For example, you can directly enable the GPIOA clock via modifying the AHB1ENR register.
-Everything previous was pure C, below, these will have to be in a STM32 embedded project like the previousblog posts.
+For example, you can directly enable the GPIOA clock via modifying the APB2ENR register.
+Everything previous was pure C, below, these will have to be in a STM32 embedded project like the previous blog posts.

 #include "stm32f1xx.h"